inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 A `group` is a set of users that can be managed in your organization, externally to InvenioRDM.

-Groups can be useful, for example, to externally manage access and roles of communities' members, without hardcoding the list of users in your InvenioRDM instance.
+Groups can be useful, for example, to externally manage access and roles of communities' members, without hard coding the list of users in your InvenioRDM instance.
 Another possible scenario, not yet supported, could be to grant or restrict access to other resources, such as records or files.